Building community capacity, coordinating systems and services, and engaging and empowering families.

 To view the Licking County CFFC Service Coordination Mechanism, click here

-To refer a family to Licking County’s CFFC Service Coordination/High Fidelity Wraparound process, contact the Clinical Systems Services Coordinator, Cindy Webb, at 740-670-8916.
-Cindy Webb will explain the referral process and assist families and providers in completing the referral form (click here) and Release of Information (click here).
+To refer a family to Licking County’s CFFC Service Coordination/High Fidelity Wraparound process, contact the Multi-Systems Services Supervisor, Melanie Fling, at 740-670-8916.
+Melanie Fling will explain the referral process and assist families and providers in completing the referral form (click here) and Release of Information (click here).

-Providers who would like to refer a family to the Early Childhood Clinical Committee can also contact Cindy Webb who will explain the consultation process (click here for form) and Release of Information (click here for form).
+Providers who would like to refer a family to the Early Childhood Clinical Committee (ECCC) can also contact Melanie Fling who will explain the consultation process (click here for form).
+A completed ECCC Release of Information is also needed to complete the referral- (click here for form).

 OFCF Cabinet Council and county Family and Children First Councils (FCFC) monitor data indicators to measure progress in the improvement of child well-being in Ohio.
 This monitoring is accomplished through the H.B.
 289 Shared Plan Model.
 Developed in partnership with CFFC members, Licking County’s 2020-2022 Shared Plan includes actions to address priorities in the areas of: